 - Comprehensive Care Practice (CCP): A full range of primary care services focusing on patients fighting dependence on drugs or alcohol annually serving more than 6,000 people, many of whom have been sober or off drugs for years, rely on the practice for routine medical care.

-- Burn Center: Housing Maryland’s only regional burn center, a designated level II trauma and pediatric center for emergency care.
+- Trauma and Burn Care: Housing Maryland’s only regional adult burn center and a designated level II trauma center.
 Under this designation, a team of world-class specialists provide comprehensive, family-centered care.

 Johns Hopkins is committed to listening and learning from the community residents we serve.
 We strive to address their most pressing needs and highest priorities through direct initiatives and leveraged partnerships to improve community health and wellness in our closest neighborhoods.